Educational Diagnostician Certification

-The Special Populations Program provides coursework to prepare students for certification as an Educational Diagnostician.
-A minimum of five courses are required*:
+The special populations program provides coursework to prepare students for certification as an educational diagnostician.
+A minimum of five courses is required*:

 - SPEC 7340 Assessment of Academic Achievement

 - SPEC 7341 Assessment of Learning Difficulties

 *Additional courses may be required.
 Transcripts will be evaluated and needed courses will be noted on the educational diagnostician certification plan.

 What is an Educational Diagnostician?

 The educational diagnostician certification is a state-approved student services certification intended to prepare high caliber professionals that possess the knowledge and skills necessary to improve the performance of the diverse student population in Texas.
 The holder of the certificate may serve as an educational diagnostician, including providing educational assessment and evaluation, as required by the Individuals with Disabilities Education Act or other applicable laws for students from early childhood - grade 12 (see TAC §239.80).

 Educational diagnosticians play a critical role in the identification and support of students with disabilities.
 They are in high demand due to increases in the numbers of students eligible for special education in Texas, as well as a 56% increase in the number of special education evaluations completed by Texas school districts in the last few years (TEA, 2015-16 compared to 2018-19).

 The special populations program will open this certification program to all teachers who meet the criteria for admission to UH, as well as State Board for Educator Certification criteria for educational diagnostician certification:

 - Hold, at a minimum, a master’s degree from an accredited institution of higher education that at the time was accredited or otherwise approved by an accrediting organization recognized by the Texas Higher Education Coordinating Board